Does your furbaby love a good stroll through the bush, or maybe a cat-nap under some shady foliage?

 How To Remove Ticks:

 If you find a tick that has burrowed, remove it immediately.
 Consider distracting your pet with a treat or a chew toy.
-A Kong and some tasty roo jerky are great to get an antsy dog to stay still (when all else fails, peanut butter always does the trick!)
+A Lickimat Splash and some KONG paste or even peanut butter are great to get an antsy dog to stay still (when all else fails, peanut butter always does the trick!)